ritwik12/Blog/about.md

 permalink: /about/
 ---

-Hey, I’m Ritwik Sharma, a third year Computer Science Engineering student pursuing my bachelors from UPES dehradun. <br>
+Hey, I’m Ritwik Sharma, a third year Computer Science Engineering student pursuing my bachelors from UPES dehradun.
 I am currently living at Bangalore, India.

 At present I am Interning at Red Hat Bangalore as an Software Engineering Intern in Performance and Scaling team.
 I am working on ELK (ElasticSearch, Logstash and Kibana) stack and I am here for implementing Machine learning in ElasticSearch.
 I joined here on 21st May and I will be working till 20th August.